- Category: 2005

 Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-[October 4, 2014 is the appearance day of Sri Madhvacarya, our sampradaya-acarya.
+[February 5, 2017 is the disappearance day of Sri Madhvacarya (in India), our sampradaya-acarya.
 Please accept this lecture given by Srila Narayana Gosvami Maharaja on his appearance day on October 13, 2005 in Mathura.
 To hear this lecture, please click on this link.]

 Today is the appearance day of Sri Madhvacarya, who is the sampradaya-acarya of our Brahma-Madhva-Gaudiya Vaisnava Sampradaya.*[See Endnote 1] He appeared in a place called Pajaka-ksetra.
 His father's name was Madhvagaya, his mother's name was Vedavidya, and his childhood name was Vasudeva.
 He took sannyasa at a very young age, and his sannyasa-name was Purna-prajna.
 His sannyasa-guru, who followed the mayavada philosophy of impersonalism, was named Sri Acyuta-preksa.